mattduck/gh2md/README.rst

 Example exports
 ---------------

-An example exported file is included in the [examples directory](./examples/sshrc.md).
+An example exported file is included in the `examples directory <examples/sshrc.md>`_.

 Default behaviour is to export all issues and open PRs.
 Closed PRs are ignored.